chrissimpkins/jampack/README.md

 unjam [archive file path]
 ```

 Simply enter the archive file path as an argument to the `unjam` executable to decompress and unpack the archive file in the current working directory.
-The archive type is detected by examination of the file extension in a case-insensitive manner.
+The archive and compression types are detected by examination of the file extension in a case-insensitive manner.

 ### License